 Ph.D.
 Student, Anthropology University of Florida, USA Steph Gruver is a geoarchaeologist interested in the relationship between the early humans of South America and the environment.
 She uses the mollusk Mesodesma donacium to recreate past environmental conditions.

-MA student, Anthropology, Canada Brett is studying the micro and macro botanical remains from Cuncaicha and Quebrada Jaguay.
+MA student, Anthropology, U. of Saskatchewan, Canada Brett is studying the macrobotanical remains from Cuncaicha and Quebrada Jaguay.

 Working Group Leader Assistant Professor, Anthropology, Michigan State University, USA Affiliated Assistant Professor, University of Tübingen, Germany Directs archaeological investigations throughout the Andean region

-Professor, Anthropology and Climate Change Institute University of Maine, USA Dan led the first excavations at Quebrada Jaguay in 1996/1999.
+Professor, Dept. of Anthropology and Climate Change Institute University of Maine, USA Dan led the first excavations at Quebrada Jaguay in 1996/1999.
 He is interested in coastal adaptations.